-Classic Mode When in classic mode, the main data may extend below the bottom of the page and it will be necessary to use the browser's scroller on the right to access it.
+Classic Mode When classic mode is the preference, the main data may extend below the bottom of the page and it will be necessary to use the browser's scroller on the right to access it.
 The column headers and DUCC header scrolls off when doing this.
 Columns may be sorted in this mode but it is necessary to first switch to "Manual" refresh mode to prevent browser refreshes during sorting and display of data.